 As a user experience designer, I facilitate many types of meetings of all shapes and sizes: some last an hour and some are lengthy workshops that can run for a day or two.
-And, like most people, I’ve been through far too many deaths by powerpoint meetings or agenda-less gatherings that engulf hours out of busy schedules.
+And, like most people, I’ve been through far too many death by powerpoint meetings or agenda-less gatherings that engulf hours out of busy schedules.
 As a result, I’m always looking for ways to make my facilitated gatherings more engaging, goal driven and purposeful.

 One of the resources that I keep going back to is the Gamestorming website and book.
 For those who have yet to discover this serviceable, cornucopia for facilitators, let me introduce you to Gamestorming.

 What is Gamestorming?

 Gamestorming is a set of co-creation workshop tools used by innovators, rulebreakers and change-makers all over the world.
 The tools and strategies are great for examining things deeply, for exploring new ideas, for performing experiments and testing hypotheses.